Trails & open space Coalition

 Join the Coalition

 With your support, the Trails and Open Space Coalition works to preserve open space, and create a network of parks, trails and bikeways in the Pikes Peak region.
-Please join us!
+Be the Coalition.

 Our Latest Program

 Ring the Peak